chrisbarbati/SenseHat/README.md

 Expanded documentation is coming soon.
 For now, the included functions are as follows:

- - getTempFromPressure() - Returns the current temperature in degrees Celsius as a double value, as read from the LPS25H pressure sensor.
+ - getTempFromPressure(TempUnits unit) - Returns the current temperature in degrees Celsius as a double value, as read from the LPS25H pressure sensor.
- - getTempFromHumidity() - Returns the current temperature in degrees Celsius as a double value, as read from the HTS221 humidity sensor.
+ - getTempFromHumidity(TempUnits unit) - Returns the current temperature in degrees Celsius as a double value, as read from the HTS221 humidity sensor.
- - getTempAveraged() - Calls the getTempFromPressure() and getTempFromHumidity() functions and returns an average of the results.
- - getPressureMbar() - Returns the current pressure in millibar as a double value.
- - getPressurePSI() - Returns the current pressure in PSI as a double value.
+ - getPressure(PressureUnits unit)
  - getHumidity() - Returns the current relative humidity percentage as a double value.

 ## Acknowledgments